MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-data-in-real-world-context.md

 <properties
-   pageTitle="Scan a Power BI QR code from your iPhone" description="QR codes in Power BI can connect anything in the real world directly to related BI information in the Power BI mobile app, no search needed." services="powerbi" documentationCenter="" authors="maggies"
+   pageTitle="Get Power BI data from the real world with the mobile apps" description="Power BI mobile apps can connect anything in the real world directly to related BI information, no search needed." services="powerbi" documentationCenter="" authors="maggies"